 Like Maya in Zero Dark Thirty, Carrie has an exceptional gift for making meaning out of lack.
 Following Kaja Silverman (1990, 111), this gift can be related to gender difference.
 According to Silverman, masculinity has been constructed phallocentrically as a denial of castration, a desire to repress all that evades knowledge and control.
 Women, not centered on the phallus, are less threatened by lack, by the unknown, or by the uncontrollable.
 Faced with the absence of knowledge of and control over the terrorist Other, both texts assign women the task of grasping the unknown.

-Carrie is not only different from her male colleagues.
-She is also similar in a number of ways to Brody, the terrorist Other.
+In addition to being different from her male colleagues, Carrie is similar in a number of ways to Brody, the terrorist Other.
 Both Carrie and Brody have secrets and both struggle with inner demons: while Carrie copes with her bipolar disorder and the trauma of 9/11, in the wake of his captivity, Brody suffers from nightmares, hallucinations, and outbursts of anger (Edgerton and Edgerton 2012, 91).
 Both experienced personal traumas that were related to the national struggle.
 The interpenetration of the personal and the political and a deep sense of public duty disturb both their lives.

 In Homeland, the woman not only resembles the terrorist, but she further symbolizes the collapse of binary conceptions of “us” and “them” by forming a romantic bond with him.
 As a response, the closer Carrie comes to the enemy, the more the series attempts to withdraw her from the public sphere.
 She assumes the conventional woman’s reproductive role in the national project (McClintock 1993, 62) when their relationship results in a pregnancy, and Carrie considers abandoning her career and starting a family with Brody.
 However, Carrie does not fulfill her gender role as guardian of the borders of the nation through “proper” reproduction.
 On the contrary, the nation’s most intimate, gendered space has been penetrated by the enemy.
 Carrie carries his DNA in her womb, ensuring the continuity of none other than the terrorist.